-The accounting policies adopted are consistent with those of the previous financial year, except for the following new interpretation and amendments effective as of 1 January 2021.
+The accounting policies adopted are consistent with those of the previous financial year, except for the adoption of the following new standards, interpretations and amendments effective as of 1 January 2022.
 The Group has not early adopted any other standard, interpretation or amendment that has been issued but is not yet effective.